Altmuslimah.com is a site for American Muslim women concerned about gender issues and equality in Islam.

 Faith Communities Today provides this page of resources on the Muslim Faith group.

 The Gallup Center for Muslim Studies has conducted a Poll of the Muslim World in more than 40 countries.
-This page has five concise, informative, myth-dispelling, and perhaps surprising documents (downloadable) on their findings: Who Are the Muslims?
+Here are five concise, informative, myth-dispelling, and perhaps surprising documents on their findings: Who Are Muslims?
 Democracy or Theocracy?
 What Makes a Radical?
-What Do Women Want? and Clash or Coexistence?
+What Do Muslim Women Want? and Clash or Coexistence?
 See also the Muslim Studies, Muslim World, and Muslim-West Relations for other reports.

 Institute for Social Policy and Understanding (ISPU) is an independent, nonpartisan think tank and research organization committed to conducting objective, empirical research and analysis about American Muslims and Muslim communities around the world on issues including U.S. foreign policy, national security, the economy, and public health.

 Islamic Networks Group (ING) is a non-profit organization that counters prejudice and discrimination against American Muslims by teaching about their traditions and contributions in the context of America’s history and cultural diversity, while building relations between American Muslims and other groups.
 Note their Speakers’ Bureau.

 The Islam Project “is a multimedia effort aimed at schools, communities, and individuals who want a clearer understanding of this institution: complex, diverse, historically and spiritually rich, and–to many–mysterious and even forbidding.”

 Muslim Advocates “is a national legal advocacy and educational organization that works on the frontlines of civil rights to guarantee freedom and justice for Americans of all faiths.”

 Muslim Voices–Voices and Visions of Islam from a Global Perspective is a richly informative blog with podcasts, videos, and other helpful resources.